openvex/vexctl/README.md

 4. They issue a second VEX document with a status of `not_affected` and using the `vulnerable_code_not_in_execute_path` justification.

-`vexctl` will read all the documents in cronological order and "replay" the known impacts statuses the order they were found, effectively computing the `not_affected` status.
+`vexctl` will read all the documents in chronological order and "replay" the known impacts statuses the order they were found, effectively computing the `not_affected` status.